ModelValidationProgram/EasternOysterEnvData/README.md

 - [List of datasources and what filters were applied, data cleaning](https://docs.google.com/spreadsheets/d/1ySYfxii6Z8q7BmNCyhmOYNfLbcpDIpsFER24YW5m08M/edit#gid=1467712745)

 - [Map of all Wild Populations and their respective environmental data locations](https://www.google.com/maps/d/edit?mid=1-ViurISNSSC9OIeHt1w02nIc-fzWxsrE&usp=sharing) FIX THIS LINK

+## Data we need

+TO DO: MAKE A LIST

+# Sites to collect from in future

 - [Map of bouy sites that have salinity data]() NEED TO UPDATE LINK